-You want to know more about vitamin D?
-Then you are exactly right here.
-I would like to give you everything you need to know about the important sun vitamin.
-From a clear profile, about type, function, daily requirement, overdose and deficiency, to food and supplements.
-In addition, you will learn what vegans and vegetarians need to consider.
+Want to know more about vitamin D?
+Then you've come to the right place.
+I would like to provide you with everything you need to know about this important sun vitamin.
+From a clear profile, type, function, daily requirement, overdose and deficiency, to foods and food supplements.
+You will also find out what vegans and vegetarians need to bear in mind.

 Here is in advance a short Overview for you:

-Notice: This article is not a substitute for medical advice, but provides general information about vitamin D only.
-Please consult your doctor if you feel unwell or want to prevent health problems with medical care.
+Notice: This article is not a substitute for medical advice, but merely provides general information about vitamin D. Please consult your doctor if you feel unwell or want to prevent health problems with medical care.

 Vitamin D PROFILE at a glance